What is a Chart of Accounts? A How-To with Examples

 What is the chart of accounts?

-A chart of accounts is a list of all your company’s “accounts,” together in one place.
+A chart of accounts, or COA, is a list of all your company’s accounts, together in one place, that is a part of your business's general ledger.
 It provides you with a birds eye view of every area of your business that spends or makes money.
 The main account types include Revenue, Expenses, Assets, Liabilities, and Equity.

-The chart of accounts should give anyone who is looking at it a rough idea of the nature of your business by listing all the accounts involved in your company’s day-to-day operations.
+The same is true of a business's chart of accounts.
+The difference is that most businesses will have many more types of accounts than your average individual, and so it will look more complex; however, the function and the concept are the same.
+Essentially, the chart of accounts should give anyone who is looking at it a rough idea of the nature of your business by listing all the accounts involved in your company’s day-to-day operations.

 Chart of accounts sample

-Here’s a sample chart of accounts list.
-This one is for a fictional business: Doris Orthodontics.
+Here’s a sample COA for a fictional business: Doris Orthodontics.

 Chart of Accounts